 - Health care quality.

 The cost-of-living data was provided by the Council for Community and Economic Research, a Virginia-based group that tracks retail prices in more than 300 communities around the country.
 Crime statistics include property and violent crimes reported by police departments to the FBI.
 Health care quality scores come from the Agency for Healthcare Research and Quality, a federal office that measures each state's performance on about 160 different health-related issues.
 The National Oceanic and Atmospheric Administration provided weather data, including readings on temperature, humidity and sunshine.
 Our "well-being" scores for seniors were from Healthways, a research group that works with the Gallup polling service to survey the public about their happiness and general satisfaction with their surroundings.
+That score is based on responses from a broader demographic, not just seniors.

 How you should use it